koenderks/aRtsy/README.md

 ## Planets

-We all love space, and this type of painting puts you right between the planets.
+We all love space, and this type of artwork puts you right between the planets.
 The algorithm creates one or multiple planets in space and uses a cellular automata (inspired by an idea from [Fronkonstin](https://fronkonstin.com/2021/01/02/neighborhoods-experimenting-with-cyclic-cellular-automata/)) to fill in their surfaces.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/planets/2021-02-26.png' width='270' height='270'>